IBM/hyperprotect/README.md

 	/dev/mapper/secrets   /secrets      ext4    defaults,_netdev 0 0

-Note the `_netdev` value in the options is required to delay the opening of the encrypted device until after networking is available and HPCS or Key Protect have been used to unwrap the key/passphrase and add it to the kernel keyring.
+Note the `_netdev` value in the options is required to delay the opening of the encrypted device until after networking is available and HPCS or Key Protect has been used to unwrap the key/passphrase and add it to the kernel keyring.

 ## Dracut modules for encrypted root partitions